 The Present Dubai Gallery on the Sky Deck offers fantastic panoramic views of the city.
 The northern-facing windows give impressive views of Karama, Bur Dubai, and the Dubai Creek.
 The vista through the southern windows includes landmarks of modern Dubai, such as the Burj Khalifa, Downtown Dubai, Trade Centre, Emirates Towers, and Zabeel Park.
 Visitors are free to take photos.
 Augmented reality screens provide information about points of interest.

 The floor of the Sky Deck is partially glazed.
 The glazing is smart glass that turns from frosted to clear when stepped on.
 The brave can look beneath them for a view of the park and fountains far below.

-Tickets for the Dubai Frame cost 50 AED.
-The price for children aged between 3 and 12 years is 20 AED (see this page for current exchange rates).
-Entrance for infants, the disabled (plus 2 companions) is free.
-The ticket price is considerably cheaper than Dubai’s other high rise tourist attraction; the Burj Khalifa.
+Tickets for the Dubai Frame cost 50 AED (£10.76, €12.54, $13.62).
+The price for children aged between 3 and 12 years is 20 AED (£4.3, €5.02, $5.45).
+Entrance for infants (aged 2 and under is free).

-Tickets can be purchased on the day at the entrance.
-To skip queues and secure a time, tickets can also be purchased online at the official website (see information box at the end of the page).
+To skip queues and secure a time, tickets can also be purchased online at the official website (see the information box at the end of the page).
 The booking tool on the website shows how many tickets remain for each time slot.

 Timings for the Dubai Frame are 9 am to 9 pm daily.
 It’s open every day of the year, including weekends and public holidays.
 Visit during the daytime for a clear view of the city.
 A trip at sunset offers a different perspective.